MegaManSec/JoshuaHu/_posts/2022-06-05-pikeproof-wycheproof-pike-checks.md

 **PikeProof**

 To test both Nettle and Pike for defects, I created a Pike project which uses Wycheproof's testcases where possible (not all tests concern algorithms that are supported in Pike) and reports any failures.
-This project was named PikeProof – i.e. _nettle-wycheproof-testsuite_.
+This project was named PikeProof (also known as _nettle-wycheproof-testsuite_.)
 Note: although this project can check for issues in Pike, it does not guarantee that some issues do not exist in Nettle -- Pike's glue may 'hide' the issues in Nettle.

 When writing the script, it quickly became apparent that I had to create a modular system that would plug-and-play different algorithms.
 This is because different algorithms require different initialisations, instructions, and designs.
 One of the biggest issues I had in creating this project was finding out how some algorithms are supposed to work -- I'm no cryptography expert, so it took quite a long time to learn about how these algorithms should be used.